 Another common complaint of PTs is not having the time to get creative with their practice.
 Seeing patients on a fee-for-service model creates a sense of hustle because the grading scale is on productivity, not on outcomes.
 The incentive is in the wrong place.

 Our knowledge and skill sets are valuable, but due to time constraints we give a rudimentary exercise rather than taking the time to educate patients about why they’re doing the prescribed movements and how it will ultimately lead to their successful rehabilitation.
-By providing a tool to help patients perform simple exercises at home, such as Reflexion Health’s in home virtual rehab tool Vera, we are able to take the time to further that experience by empowering them with information to know how the exercise helps their recovery overall.
+By providing a tool to help patients perform simple exercises at home, such as Reflexion Health’s in-home digital therapy tool VERA, we are able to take the time to further that experience by empowering them with information to know how the exercise helps their recovery overall.
 This type of robust practice will be what thrives in the value-based payment model.

 Practicing at a higher level is key to achieving patient goals, but also creates a practice that is results driven and forward thinking.